 microscopic detail of laser inscription

-Roadkill Diamond forms part of Tendered Currency, an installation exploring perceived value, labor and authenticity.
+Roadkill Diamond forms part of Tendered Currency, an installation exploring perceived value, U.S. culture, alchemy, and authenticity.
 Both diamonds and art are symbols of scarcity, emotion, investment, luxury, taste and exertion; both the diamond and art economies rely on cheap labor, careful manipulation of supply, and manufactured demand within insulated markets.
 As capital moves with increasing velocity, value itself has become an increasingly variable and subjective denominator in society, influencing the definition of art, and what it might obtain in both cultural and economic terms.
 Tendered Currency collaborates with these systems to investigate what we value and how we value it.

 more info